Gestational Diabetes Education Program

 An oral glucose tolerance test is used to screen for gestational diabetes.
 This test involves drinking a sweetened liquid.
 As your blood absorbs the glucose, your blood sugar levels will rise.
 A blood sample is taken about 30 minutes after drinking the liquid to measure how the glucose was processed by your body.
 If the results are not in the normal range, you will be asked to take a similar test which requires you to fast before the test.
 If the second test also results in abnormal results, you will be diagnosed with gestational diabetes.

 Managing Gestational Diabetes

-Through the Diabetes Education Program at Winthrop-University Hospital, we offer a unique program for women diagnosed with diabetes during pregnancy.
+Through the Diabetes Education Program at NYU Winthrop Hospital, we offer a unique program for women diagnosed with diabetes during pregnancy.
 The Gestational Diabetes Education Program and provides information, guidance and support to help women successfully manage the condition and minimize possible complications.

 The program offers: